 Audit and review

 The Portfolio Management Office |PMO

 The Portfolio Management office, or as it is also commonly known, the Enterprise PMO, takes a more strategic view of project management.
 In addition to undertaking some of the roles of the Project/Program PMO, this function is more concerned with ensuring the totality of the projects’ portfolio is optimized to make optimal use of the organization’s people and resources to deliver on the strategic plan (or departmental plan).

 The Portfolio Management Office maintains a birds-eye view of projects and initiatives and how they can impact each other.
 By doing so, they can ensure the business always has the best possible understanding of how even small decisions and actions play out on a larger scale.

-This type of PMO usually owns and maintains the project management body of knowledge for the organization (similar to external bodies of knowledge such as PMI guide to the Project Management Body of Knowlege and the APM Body of Knowledge) and will have developed frameworks and standardized project approaches for delivering effectively within the constraints of the organization.
-Whilst this body of knowledge is usually taken to refer to traditional project methodologies, we are increasingly seeing the PMO playing a role in defining and maintaining standards for agile frameworks too.
+This type of PMO usually owns and maintains the project management body of knowledge for the organization.
+This BoK would include references to external data and such as the PMI Guide to the Project Management Body of Knowlege and the APM Body of Knowledge.
+What separates the internal BoK from other reference materials, is that the internal BoK will contain developed frameworks, and standardized project approaches for delivering effectively within the constraints of the organization.
+While this body of knowledge usually focuses on traditional project methodologies, we are increasingly seeing the PMO playing a role in defining and maintaining standards for agile frameworks too.

 The shift towards an outcomes focus